Federal copyright registration · Filed in 2-3 days

 • $65, Standard application: most other single-work filings, including works with multiple authors, works made for hire, or where the claimant differs from the author.

-These fees are set by the Copyright Office and are non-refundable once a filing is submitted, because the government processes the application regardless of outcome.
+Each group option has its own eligibility rules; the fees above are from the current schedule at copyright.gov/about/fees, checked August 2026.
+All of them are set by the Copyright Office and are non-refundable once a filing is submitted, because the government processes the application regardless of outcome.
+See the group registration guide for which option fits your work.

 What a filing service costs